Razor308/Git-beginners-guide/README.md

 Markdown is pretty easy to learn.
 You can mostly type normally.

 But for everyting else like headings, bold, italics, images, and tables, check out [GitHub's Markdown Cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

+## Other Things

+You can do many other things with Git and GitHub, such as making branches and forking repositories.
+Since this is a beginner's guide, that information can be learned at a later time.

+I hope you enjoyed my Git Beginner's Guide!